vherolf/mqtt-tui/README.md

 ## mqtt-console-tui.py

-MQTT console tui for subscribing and publishing (main project here right now).
+MQTT console tui for publishing to topics and it subrcibes to all (but you can filter the topics).
+main project here right now.